• Brain atlas sensitivity

 MCXLAB: test built-in examples

-In the mcxlab/example folder, we provided over a dozen built-in example scripts.
+In the mcxlab/example folder, we have provided over a dozen built-in example scripts.
 In these

 example scripts, we show users how to use mcxlab to create and execute simulations and display the results.
 Reading

-these examples and understand the purposes for each setting is greatly helpful when you customize those with
+these examples and understanding the purposes for each setting is greatly helpful when you customize them with

 your own simulations.